airbadge-dev/airbadge/apps/docs/src/routes/authorization/conditional-ui/+page.md

 # Conditional UI

-Conditionally display components based on the user's subscription status.
+These components can conditionally display UI based on the user's subscription status or plan.

-Two component wrappers are provided:
+Two components are provided:

 - `<NonSubscriber/>`: Display content when user doesn't have a subscription.
 - `<Subscriber/>`: Display content when user has a subscription.
-Can also filter by plan or payment state.
+Can also filter by plan or subscription state.

 ### Examples